Otto Weininger: Life

-Sex and Character
+Sex and Character: A Fundamental Investigation

 Masculinity and femininity

 Sex and Character argues that all people are composed of a mixture of male and female substance, and attempts to support this view scientifically.
 The male aspect is active, productive, conscious and moral/logical, while the female aspect is passive, unproductive, unconscious and amoral/alogical.
-Weininger argues that emancipation is only possible for the "masculine woman", e.g. some lesbians and that the female life is consumed with the sexual function: both with the act, as a prostitute, and the product, as a mother.
+Weininger argues that emancipation is only possible for the "masculine woman", for example some lesbians, and that the female life is consumed with the sexual function, both with the act, as a prostitute, and the product, as a mother.
 The woman is a "matchmaker".
 By contrast, the duty of the male, or the masculine aspect of personality, is to strive to become a genius and to forgo sexuality for an abstract love of the absolute, God, which he finds within himself.

 A significant part of his book is about the nature of genius.
 Weininger argues that genius never applies solely to a specific field such as mathematics or music, but there is only the universal genius, in whom everything exists and makes sense.
 He reasons that this quality is probably present in all people to some degree.
 Sex and Character became popular in Italy as an alternative to Freudian psychoanalysis due to the interest it generated among Italian intellectuals such as Steno Tedeschi, who translated the text to Italian.

-Jewishness vs. Christianity
+Jewish versus Christian character

 In a separate chapter, Weininger, himself a Jew who had converted to Christianity in 1902, analyzes the archetypal Jew as feminine, and thus profoundly irreligious, without true individuality (soul), and without a sense of good and evil.
 Christianity is described as "the highest expression of the highest faith", while Judaism is called "the extreme of cowardliness".
 Weininger decries the decay of modern times, and attributes much of it to feminine (or identically, "Jewish") character.
 By Weininger's reckoning everyone shows some femininity, and what he calls "Jewishness".

+In the chapter titled "Judaism" in his book Sex and Character Weininger, who has himself often been considered a paragon of the "Self-hating Jew" stereotype, writes: